dmytrmk/hdn-price-ticker/README.md

 Cryptocurrency prices are provided by [Cryptocompare API.](https://min-api.cryptocompare.com/)

 ## :open_file_folder: Dependencies
-This application uses:
+This application is built using vanilla **HTML/CSS** and utilises the following dependencies:
 - [Axios](https://www.npmjs.com/package/axios)
 - [Electron](https://electronjs.org)
-And is built using vanilla HTML/CSS.

 ## :heavy_exclamation_mark: To-Do
 A list of components to *(eventually)* add.